Mayur-katla/Baseline-repo-checker-github-copilot/backend/README.md

 - `MONGODB_URI`: optional persistence
 - `GITHUB_TOKEN`: optional default GitHub token used when Authorization header not provided
 - `REDIS_URL` / `REDIS_HOST`: optional Redis; the backend only attempts to connect when one of these is set
+ - Optional PR controls: request-level only (`dryRun`, `allowInsecure`).
+Defaults are not enforced via env.

 ## Testing